Vacuum structure of the Babu-Nandi-Tavartkiladze model of neutrino mass generation

 \section{Summary and outlook}

 In this work we have undertaken a systematic study of the vacuum structure of the Babu--Nandi--Tavartkiladze (BNT) model of neutrino mass generation, imposing from the outset the general theoretical requirements that the scalar potential be bounded from below in all field directions and that the quartic couplings satisfy perturbative unitarity constraints obtained from scalar--scalar scattering amplitudes.
-We, then, classified the rich set of stationary configurations admitted by the scalar potential, derived the corresponding minimization conditions, and evaluated the potential differences between all coexisting extrema.
-This provides a complete basis for comparing the relative depths of the various stationary points and determining the conditions under which the electroweak vacuum constitutes the global minimum.
+We, then, classified the full set of stationary configurations admitted by the scalar potential, derived the corresponding minimization conditions, and evaluated the potential differences between coexisting extrema.
+This provides a complete basis for comparing the relative depths of the various stationary points relevant to electroweak symmetry breaking and for determining the conditions under which the electroweak vacuum constitutes the global minimum within this sector.

 A first important result is that the electroweak-like vacuum $N2$, characterized by a vanishing quadruplet VEV, is stable against all charge-breaking extrema whenever the two simple mass inequalities collected in Eq.~\eqref{eq:N2vsCB} are satisfied.
 For the general electroweak vacuum $N1$, in which both the doublet and quadruplet acquire VEVs, no comparably simple analytic condition emerges: most charge-breaking configurations lead to potential differences containing several competing terms, preventing the extraction of generic positivity constraints on masses and/or couplings.
-Consequently, the stability of $N1$ must be assessed for each specific choice of scalar couplings.
+Consequently, the stability of $N1$ must in general be assessed for specific choices of scalar couplings.

-We have shown, however, that the interplay between the two EW stationary points yields a practical and complete set of analytic criteria.
-The condition in Eq.~\eqref{eq:N1vsN2} (or Eq.~\eqref{eq:N1vsN2_v2}) determines when $N1$ lies deeper than $N2$, while the inequalities Eq.~\eqref{eq:N2vsCB} ensure that $N2$ is deeper than all CB stationary points.
-When these conditions are simultaneously satisfied, $N1$ is necessarily deeper than every other stationary configuration and therefore constitutes the global minimum of the scalar potential.
+In the special case $\lambda_5 = 0$, where both $N1$ and $N2$ are genuine stationary points, the condition that $N1$ lies below $N2$ is automatically satisfied once the bounded-from-below conditions are imposed.
+In this limit, the mass inequalities in Eq.~\eqref{eq:N2vsCB}, which ensure that $N2$ is deeper than all charge-breaking extrema, are therefore sufficient to guarantee that $N1$ is the global minimum of the scalar potential.